made-by-pioneer/georgia-technologies/content/industries/Government and Education.md

 +++
-description = "Government departments and bodies and educational institutions have unique needs and limitations — we understand." name = "Government and Education" weight = 5
+description = "Security is a leading concern for government bodies and educational institutions.
+Compliance is just the beginning — you need a system that promotes efficiency with defenses at every touchpoint." name = "Government and Education" weight = 5
 [page_content]